EU lawmakers set to name Russia a 'state sponsor' of terror – DW – 11/22/2022

 "Russia is directing attacks against the civilian population and targeting civilian infrastructure, including hospitals, medical facilities and schools," a document prepared by the European Parliament's research service states.

 If passed as a resolution in a vote on Wednesday, the designation would be a largely symbolic condemnation of Russia's actions in Ukraine and beyond.
-But, with the US government so far resisting the label for Russia, international observers question whether EU lawmakers, too, should hold off on heeding Kyiv's call.
+The US government has so far resisted the label for Russia, citing potential unintended consequences under its legal system.

 What does the 'state sponsor' designation mean?